elatov/elatov.github.io/_posts/2014-09-20-install-debian-7-on-macmini-late-2006.md

 	$ sudo nvram -p | grep Audio
 	SystemAudioVolume	%80

+After that I rebooted and I didn't hear the boot chime.

-### Use Disk Utility to Create a Partition for Debian
+### Use DiskUtility to Create a Partition for Debian
 Just fire up **DiskUtility** and resize the partition (I covered this in a [previous](/2013/08/install-fedora-19-on-mac-book-pro/) post)

 ### Boot from the Debian CD and Install Debian on the Free Space
 I decided to dual boot just in case I ever needed to reboot into Mac OS for updates or firmware updates.
-So reboot from Mac OS X and holt down the **Alt** key and it will show you the boot manager.
+So reboot from Mac OS X and hold down the **Alt** key and it will show you the boot manager.
 On the boot manager the Debian CD will show up with a title of **Windows**:

 ![mac-osx-boot-man-cd-selected2](https://googledrive.com/host/0B4vYKT_-8g4IWE9kS2hMMmFuXzg/mac-mini-2006-debian/mac-osx-boot-man-cd-selected2_gc.jpg)

-If you select the CD it will start the Debian Installer.
+If you select the CD, it will start the Debian Installer.
 Just fill out everything as you normally would.
 I selected the "**Guided - use the largest continuous free space**":

 ![deb-in-part-guided_g](https://googledrive.com/host/0B4vYKT_-8g4IWE9kS2hMMmFuXzg/mac-mini-2006-debian/deb-in-part-guided_g.jpg)